turksmathstuff/turksmathstuff.github.io/calcbc.md

 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiyK0PFSty1AJl3ouISXRu6X) to a YouTube playlist of additional videos about these notes.
 * [Here's a link]() to the Problem Sets for these notes.

-# Calc C Notes and Videos
+# Calc C Notes and Videos (Numbering starts over...)

 ## Notes 01
 Partial fraction decomposition (leading to integrals, of course!); non-repeating linear factors; repeated linear factors; quadratic factors.